How NOT to Start a Recipe

 The Fix—Read, and Read Again

 Read a recipe several times before you even think of lighting that stove.
 Ensure you understand precisely what the author wants you to do before you start.
 Here are some things to ask yourself:

 How much time will it take me to prepare this recipe?

-Is the recipe written in the right order of events?
+- Is the recipe written in the correct order of events?

 Once you have read the recipe and have asked yourself these questions, Read It Again!

 Read the recipe carefully for mistakes.
 It happens.
 Many people writing cookbooks and cooking articles in food magazines are professional cooks, not writers.
 Unless they have excellent editors with solid culinary backgrounds, mistakes are bound to be missed.
 We all find them.